The Burning Girls (novel): Background

-Plot
+Plot summary

-Rev. Jack Brooks and her teenage daughter Flo arrive from their home in Nottingham to a new parish in rural Sussex, hoping for a fresh start.
+Reverend Jack Brooks and her teenage daughter Flo arrive from their home in Nottingham to a new parish in rural Sussex, hoping for a fresh start.
 They find the villagers of Chapel Croft celebrating a 500-year-old piece of local history, during which two young girls were tortured and burnt at the stake.
 The Burning Girls, as they are now known, are believed to appear to the living as a portent of misfortune, and their deaths are still commemorated through the village tradition of making dolls from twigs, which are then burnt in remembrance.

 Jack and Flo have a close relationship.
 Flo's father, who was also a priest, was murdered when Flo was a baby.
 Though Flo dislikes Chapel Croft and misses her home in Nottingham, she determines to make the best of her stay.
 But several unsettling incidents occur, including the delivery of a threatening note and an exorcism kit to the Vicarage.
 Flo has a vision of the Burning Girls, and Jack learns that her predecessor attempted to burn down the chapel before committing suicide.
 We also learn that the community is still marked by the disappearance of two teenage girls, 30 years ago.

 Jack falls foul of Simon Harper, an influential local landowner believed to be a descendant of the Sussex Martyrs.
 Flo befriends Lucas Wrigley, a loner of her own age.
 Jack disapproves of the friendship, but is struggling with her own problems as her past threatens to catch up with her.

 The two village girls who disappeared, Merry and Joy, vanished in the wake of an exorcism attempt.
 The local curate, Benjamin Grady, left at about the same time.
 Jack learns that her predecessor in Chapel Croft was obsessed with the story of the two missing girls, and starts to wonder whether there is more to his apparent suicide.

-Meanwhile in Nottingham, Jack's successor has been murdered by a mysterious drifter who seems intent on tracking down Jack and her family.
+Meanwhile, in Nottingham, Jack's successor has been murdered by a mysterious drifter who seems intent on tracking down Jack and her family.
 As the drifter approaches Chapel Croft, having committed two more murders, we learn that this is Jack's brother, Jacob, who has been institutionalized following the murder of Jack's husband.

 An incident in the chapel leads to Flo falling through rotten floorboards and uncovering a cache of old coffins, which prove that Simon Harper's ancestor was not martyred, as Harper claims.
 Further investigation reveals a more recent body hidden in one of the old coffins: that of Grady, the missing curate.
 As the different strands of the story come together, we finally discover the link between the two girls' disappearance and the suicide of the previous vicar, and uncover the secrets beneath the surface of the Chapel Croft community.